I see clients in my private practice in a designated, quiet therapy room.

-I also mentor all of the counselling tutors for Kent County Councils Adult Education programs between 2012 & 2020.
+I also mentored all of the counselling tutors for Kent County Councils Adult Education programs between 2012 & 2020.

 In July 2009 I was honoured, with my husband, to be invited by The Queen to attend a Royal Garden Party at Buckingham Palace for our work as Foster Carers and our Volunteer Works over many years.

-I play Table Tennis once or twice a week, I play for a league against all ages and genders until moving in Feb.
+I played Table Tennis once or twice a week, I played for a league against all ages and genders until moving in Feb.
 2020.

-I go on long walks with my friends as often as we can.
+I go on long walks with my husband as often as we can.

-I apply to be on TV quiz shows, I have been on one and won it.
+I apply to be on TV quiz shows, I have been on two and won one.

 I play card games and other games on the computer (not for money).